 Logan Museum of Anthropology, Beloit College

 The Logan Museum of Anthropology, founded in 1893, is a hands-on teaching museum with collections from over 123 countries and over 480 cultural groups.
-Check out the museum's "visible storage cute," The Andrew H. Whiteford Curatorial Center.
+Check out the museum's "visible storage cube," The Andrew H. Whiteford Curatorial Center.
 Walk the perimeter of the two story, glass enclosed facility to view pre-Columbian ceramics, North American ethnographic objects and a large basketry collection, as well as the curatorial staff at work.
 Gift shop on site.
 Free admission.

 Hours of Operation